Are you planning a trip to South Africa? We have some helpful tips to ensure it is a smooth and enjoyable one.

 German Passport, staying longer than 90 days

-A German citizen can travel to South Africa without a visa for up to 90 days, thereafter they need a visa.
+A German citizen can travel to South Africa without a visa for up to 90 days, If they stay longer than 90 days, they need a visa.

 If you renounced your South African Citizenship and are travelling on a German passport, you still have the right to permanent residence in South Africa.
 Make sure you take along all your supporting documentation for example your original renunciation certificate and if you already have one, your new non-Citizen Identity document.